 That means technology is continually encroaching on how we work, study, interact socially and consume information.
 So the question becomes: Can our minds keep up with our machinery?

-“Technology allows the creation of multiple stimuli vying for our attention all the time, which makes it difficult to get work done,” says Dr. Darren Gitelman, senior medical director of the Advocate Memory Center, located at Advocate Lutheran General Hospital in Park Ridge, IL.
+“Technology allows the creation of multiple stimuli vying for our attention all the time, which makes it difficult to get work done,” says Dr. Darren Gitelman, senior medical director of the Advocate Memory Center, located at Advocate Lutheran General Hospital in Park Ridge, Ill.

 “Think about the office of the 1970s.
-There were no smart phones or personal computers,” he says.
+There were no smartphones or personal computers,” he says.
 “One could work with minimal interruptions.
 Now, a single device has multiple apps (messaging, social media, email, etc.) – each with notifications.
-The problem is that we still have the same old human brain, and the rate limiting step in being productive is people’s ability to focus on, understand and utilize the information in interesting and creative ways.”
+The problem is that we still have the same old human brain, and the rate-limiting step in being productive is people’s ability to focus on, understand and utilize the information in interesting and creative ways.”

 But there is still room for us to minimize distraction and be productive at the office or while working from home.

 Clear off your virtual and physical workspace

 When someone changes their eating habits, it’s recommended they clean out their kitchen and remove the “unhealthy” foods they no longer wish to eat.
 The same “out of sight, out of mind” philosophy works when it comes to technological distractions.

 “When something is out of sight, it is not distracting us.
 The world has an unlimited number of stimuli, but humans – all animals really – have limited attention capabilities.
 We use our attention to filter out (i.e., ignore) unneeded information,” says Dr. Gitelman.
 “Having all notifications and emails on all the time is like a band playing in your office – it is very, very difficult to ignore.”

 - Clear off your desk – Only have materials out that are related to the task at hand.
 Put whatever you’re not using – phone, planner or notebook – away and out of sight.